10 Downing Street lecterns: 2010–2024: Conservative Party government

-Two lecterns with the same design were made for Liz Truss; one paid for by the government and the other paid for by the Conservative Party.
-The main lectern, paid for by the government, cost £4,175 to make and was used for two addresses to the nation at 10 Downing Street, including the death of Queen Elizabeth II and the dismissal of Kwasi Kwarteng as Chancellor of the Exchequer.
+Two lecterns with the same design were made for Liz Truss; one paid for by the government and the other paid for by the Conservative Party, which was used for party events.
+The government lectern used in Downing Street, cost £4,175 to make and was used for two addresses to the nation, including the death of Queen Elizabeth II and the dismissal of Kwasi Kwarteng as Chancellor of the Exchequer.
 On her first day in office, the lectern was covered in a black bin bag due to the rain.
-The CCHQ version of the lectern was given Union Jack stickers and was used for her victory speech following the July–September 2022 Conservative Party leadership election, as well as for a speech at the Conservative Party Conference in Birmingham.
 Initially, the lectern's design was intended to incorporate wood from trees around the UK, but this was deemed too expensive.
 The Daily Telegraph, The Guardian and Evening Standard likened the lectern's design to Jenga blocks.
-In response to reporting by the Daily Mirror of the lectern's cost, Labour Deputy Leader Angela Rayner criticised the purchase, stating that the Conservative Party had "left taxpayers picking up the tab for this personalised lectern."
+Labour Deputy Leader Angela Rayner criticised the purchase and the cost to the public.